heyoka/faxe-docs/docs/dfs_examples/consume_data_rewrite_republish.md

 ```

 `Note:`
-If topic_in = topic_out we create a loop, something we do not want normally.
+If topic_in = topic_out we create a loop using the mqtt broker, something we do not want normally.